 Saqib Islam, J.D., has served as our Chief Executive Officer and a member of our Board of Directors since August 2018.
 Previously, Mr. Islam served as our Chief Financial Officer and Chief Business Officer since our formation in August 2017.
-Prior to joining SpringWorks, Mr. Islam served as Chief Business Officer at Moderna Therapeutics, Inc. from February 2016 to August 2017.
-Prior to Moderna, Mr. Islam was Executive Vice President, Chief Strategy and Portfolio Officer at Alexion Pharmaceuticals, Inc. from February 2013 to February 2016, where he was responsible for executing the company's corporate growth strategies and contributed to its assessment and management of global operations.
-Prior to joining Alexion, Mr. Islam worked for more than 25 years in international business management with a focus on business development, strategic decision-making and planning and capital markets, previously holding Managing

-Director positions at Morgan Stanley and Credit Suisse.
-Mr. Islam has also served as a member of the board of directors of Passage Bio, Inc. since March 2019 (and a member of the audit committee since February 2020), as a member of the board of directors of Silverback Therapeutics, Inc. since March 2019 (and a member of the compensation committee since November 2020), and as a member of the board of directors of ARYA Sciences Acquisition Corp III since August 2020.
+Prior to joining SpringWorks, Mr. Islam served as Chief Business Officer at Moderna Therapeutics, Inc., or Moderna, from February 2016 to August 2017.
+Prior to Moderna, Mr. Islam was Executive Vice President, Chief Strategy and Portfolio Officer at Alexion Pharmaceuticals, Inc., or Alexion, from February 2013 to February 2016, where he was responsible for executing the company's corporate growth strategies and contributed to its assessment and management of global operations.
+Prior to joining Alexion, Mr. Islam worked for more than 25 years in international business management with a focus on business development, strategic decision-making and planning and capital markets, previously holding Managing Director positions at Morgan Stanley and Credit Suisse.
+Mr. Islam has also served as a member of the board of directors of Passage Bio, Inc. since March 2019 (and a member of the audit committee since February 2020), as a member of the board of directors of Silverback Therapeutics, Inc. since March 2019 (and a member of the compensation committee since November 2020), and previously served as a member of the board of directors of ARYA Sciences Acquisition Corp III from August 2020 until November 2021.
 Mr. Islam holds a J.D. from Columbia Law School, where he was a Harlan Fiske Scholar, and a Bachelor's degree from McGill University where he was a Faculty and University Scholar.
 We believe that Mr. Islam is qualified to serve on our Board of Directors based on his experience and expertise in operations management and executive leadership at various biopharmaceutical companies.

-Stephen Squinto, Ph.D., has served as a member of our Board of Directors since August 2017 and is currently our acting Head of Research and Development.
+Stephen Squinto, Ph.D., has served as a member of our Board of Directors since August 2017 and was previously our acting Head of Research and Development until April 2021.
 Dr. Squinto has been an Executive Partner at OrbiMed Advisors LLC since January 2015.
-Previously, Dr. Squinto co-founded Alexion Pharmaceuticals, Inc. and served as its Executive Vice President and Chief Global Operations Officer from 2012 to January 2015 and as its Global Head of Research and Development from 2007 to 2012.
-Dr. Squinto served as Acting Head of Research and Development of Passage Bio, Inc. from January 2020 to February 2021, and prior to that served as interim Chief Executive Officer of Passage Bio from September 2018 to January 2020.
-Dr. Squinto has served as a member of the board of directors of Compass Therapeutics, Inc. since 2016 (where he also serves as the chairman of the nominating and corporate governance committee).
+Previously, Dr. Squinto co-founded Alexion and served as its Executive Vice President and Chief Global Operations Officer from 2012 to January 2015 and as its Global Head of Research and Development from 2007 to 2012.
+Dr. Squinto served as Acting Head of Research and Development of Passage Bio, Inc., or Passage Bio, from January 2020 to February 2021, and prior to that served as interim Chief Executive Officer of Passage Bio from September 2018 to January 2020.
+Dr. Squinto has served as a member of the board of directors of Compass Therapeutics, Inc. since 2016 (where he also serves as the chairman of the nominating and corporate governance committee) and VectivBio Holding AG since October 2020.
 Dr. Squinto previously served as a member of Passage Bio's board of directors from September 2018 to February 2021.
 Dr. Squinto also served as a member of the board of directors of Arvinas, Inc. from October 2015 to September 2018 and Audentes Therapeutics, Inc. from April 2015 to January 2018.
 Dr. Squinto holds a Ph.D. in biochemistry and biophysics and a B.A. in chemistry from Loyola University of Chicago.
 We believe Dr. Squinto is qualified to serve on our Board of Directors based on his experience in the biopharmaceutical industry, including his operational experience in drug discovery and development.

-Class III Directors (Term Expires at 2022 Annual Meeting)
+Class II Directors (Term Expires at 2024 Annual Meeting)